showaykerker/task-orc-pycord-bot/README.md

 - [x] ~~Use rule-based method to handle task assiging messages and turn it into a Trello cards.~~ (23/11/14)
 - [x] ~~Overwrite assigned trello boards when assigning tasks.~~ (23/11/17)
 - [X] ~~Handle Trello ID configuring if members > 5.~~(23/11/21)
+- [ ] Refactor configuration process.
+(In Progress)
+- [ ] Isolate configure command to another command group that can only be used by admins.
+- [ ] Handle Trello board keywords configuring if board > 5.
 - [ ] Time zone issue.
 - [ ] Sort out weekday assignment issue.
 - [ ] Add support for more time-assigning formats.
-- [ ] Add support to assign task with a time.
+- [ ] Add support to assign task with a time rather than only date.
 - [ ] Figure out a way to show check lists in cards.
-- [ ] Handle Trello board keywords configuring if board > 5.
-- [ ] Document.
+- [ ] Document with images.
 - [ ] Make Trello key and token generation guide.
 - [ ] Assign tasks to multiple, but not all, members.
 - [ ] Refactor trello cogs.
-- [ ] Refactor configuration process.
-- [ ] Isolate configure command to another command group that can only be used by admins.